-In the image above, a Magnitude 6.8 is reported as occurring in 2018.
+As shown in the image above, a magnitude 6.8 occurred on the Juan de Fuca plate in 2018.
 An event of this size can look alarming.
 Is The Big One next?
-Since this earthquake is now nearly 2 years old, we can say no. Furthermore, others of this size should not cause distress.
-As such, this page is available to help alleviate any concerns regarding events of this type.
+Since this earthquake is now 2 years old we can say no, this earthquake was not a foreshock to a larger earthquake.
+Thankfully!!

 I’ve added this page because I think it’s important to know when to be worried.
 Yes, history shows us we are overdue, but seeing articles in the paper about these smaller quakes should not be cause for alarm.
 They are just business-as-usual for the region.